How to Handle Sales Taxes When You Sell Across State Lines

 How Do You Determine the Location of an Online Sale?

 A retail transaction that takes place entirely online is usually taxed by the shipping address.
 States presume that online orders are physically placed from the shipping address with the intent to use the item at the shipping address.
-Make sure that specific states you do business in agree with this just in case some vary from billing versus shipping addresses.
+Make sure that you read the rules for the specific states in which you do business.

 How Do You Keep Track of the Different Tax Rates?